Snagnar/CompetitiveReconstructionNetworks/README.md

 # Inference

 We are not publishing the code to map the predicted anomaly scores for each image back to the point clouds they were rendered from.
+So Figure 6 is not fully reproducible with this repository.
 However, using inference, pictures are generated containing anomaly scores for each pixel.
 These can be used to somewhat reproduce Figure 6 of the paper.
 To run inference, you first need to train a model and store checkpoints using the `--checkpoint-path` flag, e.g. for road images:
 ```bash
 python train.py --mode train --dataset RoadImages --dataset-path datasets/roadimages --model crn --checkpoint-path model_checkpoints